Gospel Workshop with Maria Lurighi & Andrew Legg

 Legg founded the now iconic 130-voice UTAS Conservatorium Southern Gospel Choir in 2000, and their debut CD, Great Day was nominated for an ARIA (World Music) in August of 2005, and along with musical partner, Badloves founder and longtime friend Michael Spiby, have now released the SGC’s much anticipated second studio album, High On A Mountain, and first DVD, Brighter Day.
 Legg toured his 90-voice SGC and band across the US in 2014, selling out houses in Atlanta, Dallas, Tuskegee and Las Angeles, including a live broadcast from the 8000-seat filled-to-capacity Potters House church that reached over 5 million viewers world-wide.

-VENUE: FOUNDERS ROOM & FEDERATION CONCERT HALL
+VENUE: THE LONG GALLERY & FEDERATION CONCERT HALL

 *A Booking Fee of $2.00 applies, plus a 2.2% Basket Fee which will be calculated at check-out.